Exercise: Unit Testing and Continuous Integration

 Task 4

-You first need to create a GitLab repo for your project and configure it for CI.
-Then, you will set up a Runner, which it the GitLab term for a server that completes CI tasks, and connect it to the repository.
+You first need to create an SFU GitHub repo for your project and configure it for CI.
+Then, you will set up a runner, which is the term for a server that completes CI tasks, and connect it to the repository.
 To create your project repo:

-1. Create a new empty private project in GitLab called exercise-unit-tests.
+1. Create a new empty private project in GitHub called exercise-unit-tests.
 Do not initialize the project with a readme.

 2. From within your project directory, run the instructions for initializing a project using an existing folder: